urxt/team_mald_cshub/README.md

 by Team MALD

-The Best Event finder site in town!
+The Best Event finder app in town!

 ![Demo](./demo.png)